-Whereas on a traditional vacation you might book a few nights at a hotel and then fill in the blanks for the rest of the trip later, cruises mean you are booking everything for your entire trip all at once.
+Whereas on a traditional vacation you might book a few nights at a hotel and then fill in the blanks for the rest of the trip later, cruises mean you are booking almost everything for your entire trip in one transaction.

 Not only do you have to figure out which cruise line to travel with, but also where you’ll go, how long you’ll cruise, which ship you want, what type of cabin, and even how you’ll actually book your trip.

-There’s a lot that goes into how you book your cruise.
-If you have never done it before, it can be daunting.
-Not to worry.
-Below, we walk you through everything you need to know.
+There’s a lot that goes into booking your cruise.
+Let’s walk you through everything you need to know.

 In This Article...